Assignment 2: Software Switch and Router with P4

 - Define a ethernet header format,

-, and an IPv4 header format,header ipv4_t
+header ethernet_t, and an IPv4 header format,header ipv4_t - Complete the

-.
+state parse_ethernetinMyParser().
 Check the ethernet frame type, and go to the parse_ipv4 state if the frame type is IPv4.
 Otherwise, accept the packet.

 - Define a ethernet header format,